 Deadline to apply: Tuesday, November 17, 11:59 p.m.

 About the Program

 Part of the Wisconsin Program for Scientific Teaching

-If teaching in the biology is part of your career path, it's worth polishing your skills and gaining experience as an actual instructor to add to your resume.
+If teaching biology is part of your career path, it's worth polishing your skills and gaining experience as an actual instructor to add to your resume.

 Scientific Teaching Fellows gain special insight into the needs of first-year biology students as they spend a semester developing instructional materials for a first-year course and then teach the course the following semester.
 Designed for graduate students and postdocs, the program offers two credits per semester for graduate students.
 There are no course prerequisites, but experience as a teaching assistant is highly recommended.